asciinema/asciinema-player/README.md

 ## Development

-The project uses [leiningen](http://leiningen.org/) for development and build related tasks so make sure you have it installed.
+The project uses [leiningen](http://leiningen.org/) for development and build related tasks so make sure you have it installed (as well as Java 7 or 8).

 TODO: clarify this all